Kcslade/Goldmap/README.md

 Welcome to Goldmap!
-This map is designed to visualize geological and geochemical indicators of gold within the United States with a little remote sensing thrown in.
+This map is designed to visualize geological and geochemical indicators of gold within the United States using heatmaps with a little remote sensing thrown in.

+This project uses Geological and Mining Data from the USGS, US mineral Deposit Database, deep and shallow geochemical data from the MRDS, and mutiband composite images from landsat 8.

+Layers:

+Composite heatmap
+Geological heatmap
+Geochemical heatmap
+Remote sensing zones (Landsat Zones)

+Point data with all attributes also included.

 ![GOLDMAPcomposite](https://github.com/Kcslade/Goldmap/assets/173574308/ef61607f-aec1-453d-8992-c11aeaad4328)